 What NOT to Say to Parents

 The mistakes IB schools make in parent communication are consistent.
 Here are the most common, and the corrections.
+Use it as a starting point for professional discussion: identify the learner's current need, record evidence from more than one lesson, and agree the next classroom adjustment with the SENCO or family.

 Mistake 2: Assuming parents know what ATL means.
-The abbreviation has been in the school's vocabulary for years.
-It entered the parent's vocabulary at the information evening two weeks ago.
-Spell it out every time in written communication.
-Abbreviations save time for the writer and cost time for the reader.
+The abbreviation may have been part of the school's vocabulary for years.
+For the parent, it may only have appeared at the information evening two weeks ago.

 Mistake 4: Letting the Thinking Framework go unmentioned.
 The Thinking Framework gives parents a concrete, memorable picture of how their child learns to think.
 Eight cognitive operations, named and practised across subjects, is something a parent can ask about at home.
 'How are you using the Compare operation in Maths this week?' is a question a parent can ask their child.
 That is parent engagement made possible by clear communication.

 Mistake 5: Conflating the PYP, MYP, and DP in a single explanation.
 Parents of a Year 2 child need to understand the PYP.
-They do not need the DP explained in detail.
-Parents of a Year 10 child are about to make decisions about the DP.
-Tailor every communication to the programme stage.
-Mixed-programme information evenings that cover all three programmes in ninety minutes leave every parent confused about something.
-The six PYP transdisciplinary themes deserve their own dedicated session for primary parents, not a footnote in a whole-school presentation.
+They do not need a detailed explanation of the DP.
+Parents of a Year 10 child are close to making choices about the DP, so tailor every message to the programme stage.

 The One-Page Parent Handout

 The information evening ends.
-The car journey home starts.
+The journey home starts.
 One parent says to another: 'What was that thing they said about ATL?'
 Neither can remember.
 The information evening has done half its work and will do no more.

 What to Prepare Before September

 For admissions coordinators and school leaders, the communication infrastructure needs to be in place before the new school year starts.
 These are the four priorities.
+Use it as a starting point for professional discussion: identify the learner's current need, record evidence from more than one lesson, and agree the next classroom adjustment with the SENCO or family.

 Priority 2: A three-minute video explaining IB in plain language.
 Record a head of school or programme coordinator speaking directly to camera, without slides.
-Three minutes, no jargon, three questions: What is the IB?
+Keep it to three minutes, with no jargon, and answer three questions: What is the IB?
 How does it differ from the local alternative?
 Why did this school choose it?
-Host it on your website homepage and your admissions page.
-Share it in the first newsletter of the year.
-Parents who watch a video retain more than parents who read the same information.

 Priority 3: A parent information evening in the first two weeks of term.
-Not October.
-Not after the first reports.
-The first two weeks.
+Do not wait until October or until after the first reports.
+Hold it in the first two weeks.
 Parents who understand the framework from the start ask better questions throughout the year.
-Parents who spend the first half-term confused accumulate anxiety that poisons later conversations.
-The information evening should be programme-specific, not school-wide: PYP parents together, MYP parents together, DP parents together.
-Each group needs different information.
+Parents who stay confused for the first half-term build up anxiety, which can damage later conversations.

-Priority 4: A parent ambassador from each year group.
-Identify one or two parents per year group who understood the IB well enough in Year 1 to explain it to others.
-Brief them before the information evening.
-Ask them to be available informally afterwards for peer-to-peer conversations.
-Parent-to-parent communication is more trusted than school-to-parent communication, and it operates at a speed no newsletter can match.
-For the DP, consider asking parents of current Year 13 pupils to speak at the Year 10 information evening.
+Parent-to-parent communication is more trusted than school-to-parent communication, and it moves faster than any newsletter.
+For the DP, consider asking parents of current Year 13 learners to speak at the Year 10 information evening.
 No testimonial is more credible than 'here is what the Extended Essay actually looked like for my child, and here is what it got them.'
 Understanding the full scope of the International Baccalaureate is the foundation for that conversation.

-The IB framework deserves parents who understand it.
-Clear communication is not a courtesy.
-It is the mechanism through which parent engagement becomes parent support.
-And parent support, Hattie (2012) tells us, has a measurable and significant effect on the outcomes that matter.
-The translation table, the scripts, and the one-page handout in this article are ready to use.
+The translation table, scripts and one-page handout in this article are ready to use.
 The information evening is a starting point, not a destination.
-What happens in the conversations between parents and children at home, after the event, is where the real work gets done.
+What happens in conversations between parents and children at home, after the event, is where the real work gets done.
 Make sure those conversations start with understanding, not confusion.

 References